Get independent financial advice before agreeing to pay a top-up.

-If you have a deferred payment agreement, you can pay your top-ups when they’re due or defer them with your other care costs.
+If you have a deferred payment agreement, you can pay a first-party top-up when due or defer payment with your other care costs.

 More than 1 person can pay third-party top-ups.
 Each person who is paying has to sign an agreement with us to pay the top-ups for as long as you need to stay in the care home.